 Vertical Drop - 550 feet / Trails - 33 / Total Number of Lifts - 5 / Gondolas - 0 / Chairlifts - 2 / Surface - 3

 The Mountain and the Ski Trails

 One of the unique features at Vallee du Parc is the mid-station unloading area on the l'Envollee Quad.
-This is where if you want to ski the lower two thirds of the mountain or the glades, you can with ease.
-In the l'Expert section you can see a little piece of yesteryear where the top terminal of an old T-bar can found with a tower, and the return bullwheel still standing.
-Vallee du Parc also features an alpine luge trail accessible from the top of the l'Envollee Quad that would be available by reservation on weekends and holidays.
+This is where if you want to ski the lower two-thirds of the mountain or the glades, you can with ease.
+In the l'Expert section, you can see a little piece of yesteryear where the top terminal of an old T-bar can found with a tower, and the return bullwheel still standing.
+Vallee du Parc also features an alpine luge trail accessible from the top of the l'Envolee Quad that would be available by reservation on weekends and holidays.

 Why visit Vallée du Parc?

 If you are looking for a mountain with a good variety of trails, and glades at different levels of difficulty, Vallee du Parc has just that.
 Here you have that family mountain feeling without breaking the bank.
 The lift infrastructure is fairly recent, reliable, and comfortable.
 The chalet has plenty of room to go in to have a break or a bite to eat, or you can sit outside around the fire pit to warm up.
 The mountain is very easy to get to from the autoroute, and is close by to the town of Shawinigan should you want to dine, find a place to stay over, gas up, or grab a snack for the ride home.